 Greek Left-wing leader Andreas Papandreou returned home on Saturday (17 August) after six years of self-imposed exile.

-Greek Left-wing leader Andreas Papandreou returned home on Saturday (17 August) after six years of self-imposed exile.
+Background: Greek Left-wing leader Andreas Papandreou returned home on Saturday (17 August) after six years of self-imposed exile.
 Mr. Papandreou, leader of the Pan-Hellenic Liberation Movement, has long been an opponent of United States policies toward Greece.
 He also opposed the military junta, which stood down last month.

 On his return, Mr. Papandreou claimed the Untied states has planned "the slaughter of Cyprus, its partition and Greece's national humiliation".